sangahco/docker-webapp-hub/README.md

 You will se some a bunch of log telling you if the configuration is fine or has errors.
 If there is no errors you can safely reload the service.

+Reload the service with the following command:

+    $ ./docker-auto.sh reload